ccherrett/oom/share/scripts/README.txt

 PARTLEN, BEATLEN and QUANTLEN are there for informational purposes, to make some transformations possible. e.g. quantization, beat delay.

-NOTE and CONTROLLER are the ones that are read back into MusE when the filter stops executing.
+NOTE and CONTROLLER are the ones that are read back into OOMidi when the filter stops executing.
 These may be manipulated, removed or multiplied as seen fit by the filter.
 -- Note that it is a good idea to just pass on the lines your script is not